 - data, the interest of third parties in maintaining legal certainty must be taken into account.
 Published data must be reliable as such.
 The established case law requires that the request for correction should be made early enough for a warning to be included in the publication of the application.
-When no warning is published, only special circumstances may justify the correction at a later stage, if the interest of the public is not seriously affected.
+When no warning is published, only special circumstances may justify the correction at a later stage if the interest of the public is not seriously affected.
 In case law, this has been accepted in the following circumstances: - the discrepancy is apparent on the face of the application as published (J 6/91); - the public was otherwise informed about the full scope of the protection (J 11/92: the applicant filed a second application claiming priority of the omitted priority document in due time); - other circumstances which guarantee that the interest of the public is not seriously affected: for example if only a subsequent priority was added or if the correction concerned merely typographical errors in the details of the priority declaration (date or file number: J 2/03; J 3/91; J 2/92). - 7.
-In the present case, the request for correction was filed on 6 July 2017, i.e. after the publication of the application on 24 May 2017 and more than five years after the publication of the parent PCT application on 29 March 2012.
-No warning that a request for the correction of the priority data had been made was included at that time.
+In the present case, the request for correction was filed on 6 July 2017, i.e. more than five years after the publication of the international application No PCT/US2011/037235 on 29 March 2012, which then contained no warning that a request for the correction of the priority data had been made, and more than four and a half years after filing the request for entry into the European regional phase (21 January 2013).